biblequiz/BibleQuiz.com/_pages/history/1964/nationals.md

 The event was won by Burlington A/G, Burlington, NC marking the second consecutive year the Southeast won the championship.
 The second place team was East Gary A/G, East Gary, IN.

 We have nearly complete results from this even as well as pictures of almost all matches and all teams.
 We are missing some small data items like who coached some of the teams.
-We also have one recollection written by Joyce Lufkin from Winthrop, WA.
-If you have any additional information, please e-mail biblequiz@me.com.
-For images of several matches, please see the memories section.
+We also have one recollection written by [Joyce Lufkin]({% link _pages/history/1964/memories/joyce-lufkin.md %}) from Winthrop, WA.

 ## Results